-Graduates from accredited programmes are entitled to a free year of membership to the Society.
+Graduates from accredited programmes are entitled to free subscription to the Society (except for doctoral training programmes, who get a free application for CBiol instead).
 This will enable access to a significant network of bioscience professionals, making it easier to stay up-to-date with biology-related developments (e.g. via the free weekly bulletin of key discoveries, initiatives and policies worldwide) and provide graduates with additional recognition of their skills and experiences.
 This is extremely beneficial to graduates, particularly at a time when they are applying for their first employment.
 Membership of the Society gives students and graduates a feeling of belonging to a wide community of biologists, interested in biology for its own sake but also to contribute their knowledge and skills to help meet world challenges.

-Quotes in support of Accreditation
+Quotes in support of accreditation